 Holding your relationships as sacred is good relationship advice for women to live by.
 All people for that matter.
-When you hold your relationships as sacred and special you will navigate them with greater respect and reverence.
+When you hold your relationships as sacred and special you’ll navigate them with greater respect and reverence.
 More compassion will arise within you.
 Healthy boundary setting will become easier.
-You will understand that loving another is the same as loving yourself.
+You’ll understand that loving another is the same as loving yourself.

-When you treat your relationships as sacred you will give them the care and attention they need.
+When you treat your relationships as sacred you’ll give them the care and attention they need.
 What can you do to make your relationships more sacred?
 Remember to show it with your actions more so than with your words.

 Remember that your relationships are your mirrors.
 What are they showing you?
 What do you need to take responsibility for and what are you doing that isn’t allowing the relationship to actually be a relationship of co-creation?
 And lastly no matter what learning process is unfolding in your relationships, know that it is a sacred process on the soul level.